matthiasnoback/simple-bus/README.md

 This library is created with Symfony and Doctrine ORM in mind, but you can use it in any kind of project.
 You just have to configure the services manually.

-In case you do use Symfony, just enable the Symfony bundle in your Symfony project (`Matthias\Simplebus\SymfonyBundle\SimpleBusBundle`).
+In case you do use Symfony, just enable the Symfony bundles you need in your Symfony project:

+- `CommandBusBundle` to enable basic command bus functionality
+- `EventBusBundle` to enable basic event bus functionality (requires `CommandBusBundle` to be enabled too)
+- `DoctrineOrmEventBusBridgeBundle` to enable the Doctrine ORM bridge (requires `CommandBusBundle` and `EventBusBundle` to be enabled)

 ### Using the command bus